What is a Declaration Page?

 A declaration page outlines and explains the different coverages and policies that you have on your auto insurance.
 Even though, most people believe they have ‘full coverage’.
 Not all auto insurance policies are the same.
 A personal injury lawyer will walk you through your declaration page.
 The first page of the insurance policy generally includes your name, address, and the insured property.
 It also might include its location and description, the policy period, the amount of the insurance coverage, the premiums.
 And, additional specific information provided by the insured.

-In the event a car accident is deemed negligently your fault, liability coverage will protects you.
+In the event a car accident is deemed negligently your fault, liability coverage will protect you.
 In other words, this coverage is designed to protect your assets.
 This is the coverage that pays their medical bills and property damage.

 Uninsured/ Underinsured Motorist Coverage

-Not all motorists are responsible and law abiding.
+Not all motorists are responsible and law-abiding.
 Uninsured and underinsured motorist coverage can protect you in an accident caused by somebody who has inadequate insurance or no insurance at all.

 Collision coverage covers the cost of repairs to your vehicle.
 This is true in the event of a crash or collision with another vehicle or stationary object.